 Frank has also represented defense clients in products liability and legal malpractice where a trial involves claims of such significance that they amount to a bet the company on the outcome of the litigation.
 In these potentially catastrophic situations for businesses, Frank is the go-to guy when the case actually needs to be tried before a jury and the alternatives to success at trial are dire for the company involved.

-Frank was inducted as a member of the American College of Trial Lawyers in 2004 and currently is serving as the Chairman for the New Jersey Chapter of the College.
+Frank was inducted as a member of the American College of Trial Lawyers in 2004 and has served as the Chairman for the New Jersey Chapter of the College.
 Admission to The College, a national organization is by invitation only.
 Membership is limited to 1% of the lawyers in any state.
 Invitation to membership is extended only to those lawyers recognized as outstanding by their peers in the actual trial of jury cases.

 Frank is a recognized advocate.
-He was lead counsel for the defense in multiple deaths of a New Jersey Turnpike trucking accident catastrophe in Cherry Hill.
+He was lead counsel for the defense in multiple deaths of a New Jersey Turnpike trucking accident catastrophe in Cherry Hill, NJ.
 Frank was appointed by the court as lead counsel for all plaintiffs in the truck/crash worthiness case of the bus tragedy.

-- Confidential seven-figure settlement for survivors of a man fatally injured when his UTV/ATV utility vehicle ran him over without witnesses, where Mr. Allen was able to identify and demonstrate design defect in throttle cable system.
+- Confidential seven-figure settlement for survivors of a man fatally injured when his UTV/ATV utility vehicle ran him over without witnesses

 - A utility worker injured due to a defective bracket ($3.5 million)